kumar91gopi/Microblogger/README.md

-Ruby on Rails microblogging web application having Test Driven Design using bootstrap for fronthand.
+Ruby on Rails microblogging web application having Test Driven Design using bootstrap for frontend.

  App consist of login/logout and signup with account activation and password reset via email.
- A user can post text and/or images, can follow/unfollow people,can view other profiles.
+ A user can post text and/or images, can follow/unfollow people, can view other user profiles and profiles of followed and following users.
- User home page consists microblogs of users he is following.
+ User home page consists microblogs of own and other users he is following.

 Database:
  Developement: Sqlite3 '1.3.9'